10 great outdoor destinations – and their British twins

 8. Beaches on the Gold Coast in Norfolk

-with a wide sky, large dunes and wide open seas, the coast of Norfolk is like the beaches of the Gold Coast on a sunny day.
+With big skies, big dunes and wide open seas, the Norfolk coast resembles the beaches of the Gold Coast on a sunny day.

-It is said that the locals have "a foot in the country and one in the sea", and this may also apply to tourists.
-From meandering inland waters to the bird -rich sandy beaches on the coast, here they are never far from the water.
-Surfing, swimming or sailing in the sea or paddling through canals under a cloudless sky.
+It is said that locals here have “one foot on the land and one in the sea,” and that may be true for tourists too.
+From meandering inland waters to bird-filled coastal sandy beaches, you're never far from the water here.
+Surf, swim or sail in the sea or paddle through canals under cloudless skies.

-The Norfolk Coast Path offers nice hiking opportunities, while some of the darkest sky in Great Britain offer excellent places to observe the stars.
+The Norfolk Coast Path offers beautiful walking opportunities, while some of the UK's darkest skies provide excellent stargazing spots.

 Find holiday homes in Norfolk